irmen/Pyro4/docs/source/intro.rst

     print greeting_maker.get_fortune(name)

 The program now needs a Pyro name server that is running.
-You can start one by typing the following command: :command:`python -m Pyro4.naming` in a separate console window.
+You can start one by typing the following command: :command:`python -m Pyro4.naming` in a separate console window (usually there is just *one* name server running in your network).
 After that, start the server and client as before.
 There's no need to copy-paste the object uri in the client any longer, it will 'discover' the server automatically, based on the object name (:kbd:`example.greeting`).